Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 - Use of Device Location API
 - Use of RestClient to connect to Weather API
 - Use of JSON data parsing
+- Use of dynamic data updating in UI Elements

 #### Instructions: